-- 3.3.1 Due Impartiality on matters of Political or Industrial Controversy and matters relating to Current Public Policy shall be preserved on the part of any person providing a Media Service.
-This may be achieved within a particular Media Service or over a Series of Media Services taken as a whole. - 3.3.2 The dissemination of editorially linked Media Services dealing with the same subject matter (as part of a series in which the Provider aims to achieve Due Impartiality) shall normally be made clear to the Public at the time of dissemination. - 3.3.3 Views and facts shall not be misrepresented.
-Views shall also be presented with due weight over appropriate timeframes. - 3.3.4 Any personal interest of a reporter or presenter, which would call into question the Due Impartiality of the Media Service shall be made clear to the Public. - 3.3.5 Presenters and reporters (with the exception of news presenters and reporters in news Media Services), presenters of "personal view" or "authored" Media Services, and chairs of discussion Media Services may express their own views on matters of Political or Industrial Controversy or matters relating to Current Public Policy.
-However, alternative viewpoints shall be adequately represented either in the Media Service, or in a series of Media Services taken as a whole.
-Additionally, presenters or reporters shall not use the advantage of regular appearances to promote their views in a way that compromises the requirement for Due Impartiality.
-Presenter phone-ins or letters to publishers shall encourage and shall not exclude alternative views. - 3.3.6 A "personal view" or "authored" Media Service shall be clearly signalled to the Public at the outset.
+- 3.3.1 Due impartiality on matters of political or industrial controversy and matters relating to current public policy must be preserved on the part of any person providing a Media Service.
+This may be achieved within a particular Media Service or over a series of Media Services taken as a whole. - 3.3.2 The dissemination of editorially linked Media Services dealing with the same subject matter (as part of a series in which the Provider aims to achieve due impartiality) must normally be made clear to the public at the time of dissemination. - 3.3.3 Views and facts must not be misrepresented.
+Views must also be presented with due weight over appropriate timeframes. - 3.3.4 Any personal interest of a reporter or presenter, which would call into question the due impartiality of the Media Service, must be made clear to the public. - 3.3.5 Presenters and reporters (with the exception of news presenters and reporters in news Media Services), presenters of "personal view" or "authored" Media Services, and chairs of discussion Media Services may express their own views on matters of political or industrial controversy or matters relating to current public policy.
+However, alternative viewpoints must be adequately represented either in the Media Service, or in a series of Media Services taken as a whole.
+Additionally, presenters or reporters must not use the advantage of regular appearances to promote their views in a way that compromises the requirement for due impartiality.
+Presenter phone-ins or letters to publishers must encourage and must not exclude alternative views. - 3.3.6 A "personal view" or "authored" Media Service must be clearly signalled to the public at the outset.
 This is a minimum requirement and may not be sufficient in all circumstances.
-(Personality phone-in hosts on radio are exempted from this provision unless their personal view status is unclear.)

-- 3.3.7 In addition to the rules above, Due Impartiality shall be preserved on matters of Major Political and Industrial Controversy and major matters relating to current Public policy by the person providing a service in each Media Service or in clearly linked and timely Media Services. - 3.3.8 In dealing with Matters of Major Political and Industrial Controversy and Major Matters relating to Current Public Policy an appropriately wide range of significant views shall be included and given due weight in each Media Service or in clearly linked and timely Media Services.
-Views and facts shall not be misrepresented. - 3.3.9 Providers shall not give undue prominence to the views and opinions of particular persons or bodies on matters of Political or Industrial Controversy and Matters relating to Current Public Policy in all the Media Services included in any Media Service taken as a whole.
+(Personality phone-in hosts on radio are exempted from this provision unless their personal view status is unclear.) - 3.3.7 In addition to the rules above, due impartiality must be preserved on matters of major political and industrial controversy and major matters relating to current public policy by the person providing a service in each Media Service or in clearly linked and timely Media Services. - 3.3.8 In dealing with matters of major political and industrial controversy and major matters relating to current public policy an appropriately wide range of significant views must be included and given due weight in each Media Service or in clearly linked and timely Media Services.
+Views and facts must not be misrepresented. - 3.3.9 Providers must not give undue prominence to the views and opinions of particular persons or bodies on matters of political or industrial controversy and matters relating to current public policy in all the Media Services included in any Media Service taken as a whole.

-Section 4: Media Services at the time of Elections and referendums
+Section 4: Media Services at the time of elections and referendums